 Denver Official Misconduct

 Denver County's official misconduct law prohibits public servants from using their role for personal gain or to harm others.
 CRS 18-8-404 provides specific definitions for this offense throughout Colorado.
-You commit official misconduct in Denver, Cherry Creek, or Park Hill if you:
+You commit official misconduct in Denver, Aurora, or Lakewood if you:

 The term public servant applies to a great deal of positions.
 State, county, city, and federal government employees all fall under this umbrella.
 Mayors, clerks, deputies, police officers, park rangers, prosecutors, senators, health officers, judges and federal agents are just some of the positions that can encounter official misconduct charges.